spaceandtimelabs/blitzar-rs/docs/commitments/update_commitments.md

 ```

 The `partial_commitments` is accomplished by the [compute_commitments]
-function when the data input is a [SparseSequence](../sequence/struct.SparseSequence.html), and by the
+function when the data input is a [crate::sequences::SparseSequence], and by the
 [get_generators] and the [compute_commitments_with_generators] when the data input is a
-[DenseSequence](../sequence/struct.DenseSequence.html) or a [Scalar].
+[crate::sequences::DenseSequence] or a [curve25519_dalek::scalar::Scalar].
 In this last case, we use the [get_generators]
 function, passing to it the `offset_generators`, so that we can get the
 exact generators used in the partial commitment computation.